usnistgov/dioptra/docs/source/getting-started/newcomer-tips.rst

 Setup Tips for Newcomers
 ========================

-Beginner guides and tips for installing and configuring external software used in the project and avoiding common setup pitfalls (Anaconda, Docker Desktop, Windows Subsystem for Linux 2)
+..
+Purpose: Beginner guides and tips for installing and configuring external software used in the project and avoiding common setup pitfalls (Anaconda, Docker Desktop, Windows Subsystem for Linux 2)

+Coming soon!